Upcoming ACA Rides

 Please emalil katykappelyahoo [dot] com if you plan to ride.

 Join the Easy Riders for 25 miles along the creek and through the rolling hills around Dripping Springs.
 Suitable for beginners, older riders and those who like to smell the flowers and enjoy each other's company.
-We do not ride in nasty weather.
 Afterwards, a meal at a nearby restaurant.
 Please email the ride leader if you plan to attend so we can watch for you.
 May cancel in severe weather.

 Directions to start: